What is malaria?

 Treatment may include:

-- Medicines that kill the parasite in the blood
+- Antibiotics.
+These medicines kill the parasite in the blood.

 What are possible complications of malaria?